henceenterprise/Erik/README.md

 - `/ping` – the bot replies "Pong!" and shows how long the response took.
 - `/help` – sends a list with all commands.
 - `/giff` – posts a random GIF just for fun.
+- `/meme` – replies with a random meme image.
+- `/inspiration` – shares an inspirational quote.
 - `/uptime` – shows how long the bot has been running.
 - `/status` – displays a simple online status with ping information.